Azure/azure-sdk-for-python/azure-core/docs/configuration.md

 # Show snippets with per-call overrides

 ### Configuring retries

+The retry policy in the pipeline can be configured directly, or tweaked on a per-call basis.
 ```python
 config = FooService.create_config()
 # Total number of retries to allow.
 Takes precedence over other counts.